MoulatiMehdi/42norm.nvim/README.md

     {
         format_on_save = false, -- format the code on save
         header_on_save = false, -- insert the header on save
-        timeout = 3000, -- timeout for norminette
+        linter_on_change = true, -- update diagnostic when the buffer changed (insert mode changed are ignored) timeout = 3000, -- timeout for norminette
     }
 ```